 4. Message Pull-Through: Measuring message pull-through helps give us an idea of the quality of coverage.
 By landing key company messages in media coverage the company directly and indirectly benefits.
 If messages are not being picked up, it’s an indicator that either they are not resonating with media or perhaps it’s not the right type of articles you want to be included in.

 5. Web Traffic: We use Google Analytics to analyze organic, direct and referral traffic to our website.
 This gives us insight into whether or not our PR and social media efforts are driving people to our website.
 We can see spikes in our referral and organic traffic around the months we’ve had big PR announcements and big media hits.
-For example, we saw a huge spike in March when we announced our Series D funding.
+For example, we will see a big spike from funding announcements, end-of-year announcements, and new product launches.
 Looking at the referral traffic we can dig into exactly which articles are driving people to our website and the quality of those visits.

-6. Blog Traffic: We measure total and organic blog traffic every month and dig into the blog posts and promotions that drove the most traffic.
+6. Blog Traffic: We measure total and organic blog traffic every month and dig into the blog posts, promotions and social referrals that drove the most traffic.
 We look at the organic and direct blog referral sources (LinkedIn, Facebook, Direct, Email and Organic) to discover the best sources driving visits and put more energy into promotion via those places.

 7. Blog Conversions: We look at the top content downloaded from the blog and the sources driving those conversions, whether it’s links within the blog posts or CTA’s at the end.
 This gives us insight into the type of content that downloaded the most and the best way to promote this content.

 8. Social Shares: Looking at how many social shares and what social media the blog posts are being shared on helps us determine the best way to promote posts and get more insight into the more popular post topics.
 We also look at the backlinks driving people to our blog and link to our blog in bylines we write for publications.